kyim120/FCS/README.md

 Make a group of 5–8 members only.

-Every member must participate in the task and appear clearly in all photos and videos.
+Every member must participate and appear clearly in all photos & videos.

 Work together during the seminar/training and support each other.

-Assign small roles (photography, report writing, question asking, etc.) to divide the work equally.
+Assign small roles (photography, report writing, asking questions, etc.).

-Submit one group ZIP file with all evidence and the report.
+Submit one ZIP file with all evidence + report.

-While emailing the task, mention all group members’ names, IDs, and departments, and add everyone in CC.
+While emailing the task, mention all group members’ names, IDs, departments, and add everyone in CC.

-Any member missing from the evidence or email details will not be marked.
+Any member missing from evidence or email → not marked.